Do B2B Loyalty Programs Work?

 The case for B2B customer loyalty

 Successful businesses are always looking to increase profits.
 Driving new sales and cutting costs are a couple of ways to accomplish this goal, but both approaches have substantial downsides.
 Acquiring new customers is expensive.
-Businesses need to invest in order to acquire new revenue growth, whether through advertising and marketing or employing more salespeople.
+Businesses need to invest to acquire new revenue growth, whether through advertising and marketing or employing more salespeople.

-On the flip side, cutting costs may sound straight-forward but can often lead to diminished product quality or customer service, contributing to customer attrition.
+On the flip side, cutting costs may sound straightforward but can often lead to diminished product quality or customer service, contributing to customer attrition.
 Today, it's easy for customers to seek out new vendors at the click of a button.

-Another way to drive profits is to employ enhanced customer loyalty techniques to increase customer engagement, retention and loyalty.
-Doing so has many economic benefits that will help an organization increase profits – with minimal investment and low risk.
+Another way to drive profits is to employ enhanced customer loyalty techniques to increase customer engagement, retention, and loyalty.
+Doing so has many economic benefits that will help an organization increase profits with minimal investment and low risk.
 Consider some of the customer engagement and loyalty statistics included in the often-quoted study, The Economics of E-Loyalty, from the Harvard Business School:

 • Acquiring new customers can cost as much as five times more than satisfying and retaining current customers